cozy/cozy-banks/docs/services.md

 A debug service is built to be able to only run this particular part and not the whole onOperationOrBillCreate service.
 It is possible to run it from the Debug tab in the application (or via Bender).

+### Recurrences

+A service tries to find recurrence groups when new operations are inserted in the Cozy.
+It either creates new recurrence groups or attaches transactions to existing recurrence groups.

+See Paper "Paiements recurrents" for more information on the service.

 ## I am writing a banking konnector, what should I do?